Constitutional oath of office of China: Ceremony

-The Decision allows for the oath to be taken individually or in a group.
+The oath may be taken individually or in a group.
 If taken individually, the oath taker places his or her left hand on a copy of the Constitution, and raises his or her right hand in a fist.
 If taken in a group, one person leads the ceremony, with his or her left hand on a copy of the Constitution and his or her right hand raised in a fist.
 The other oath takers stand in a line with their right hands raised in a fist, and recite the oath along with the leader.
 The ceremony is to be "dignified" and "solemn," and the Chinese flag or the National Emblem of China.
 The National Anthem of the People's Republic of China must also be played at the ceremony.

 Oath

 People's Republic of China

 As prescribed by the decision in 2016: